leetcode-python-java/leetcode-python-java/README.md

 ## How to fully demonstrate your abilities to employers and get the offer you want?

-[Developer Portfolio](https://github.com/developer-portfolios/developer-portfolio) focuses on bringing value to developers, including resume, portfolio, blog and other functions.
+[Personal Brand Website Builder](https://github.com/PersonalBranding/personal-brand-website-builder) focuses on bringing value to developers, including resume, portfolio, blog and other functions.
 With it, your abilities will be better seen by employers!

-## How to Use this "Fuck LeetCode" Repository?
+## How to Use this "leetcode-python-java" Repository?

 I have planned a learning route for you.
 You just need to do the problems in the order they are listed.
 You can skip the more difficult problems and do them later.